ramathiyagu123/ace-mongodb/README.md

 3\.
 Push your custom image on openshift

 Login to OpenShift through the command line.
 Make sure that you are in the correct namespace/project as your deployed ACE Dashboard instance.
 By default in most cases the ACE Dashboard pods are usually installed in the ace namespace.
 In my case, I used the ace namespace.
 To check your current namespace use the "oc project" command.
 If you aren't in the correct namespace you can change this by using the "oc project ace" command as shown below.
-Your generated server configuration secrets need to be in the same namespace/project so that when you deploy your integration server it can actually access them.
+Your generated image pull secret and server configuration secrets (which we will generate a bit further down) need to be in the same namespace.

 ```
 oc project ace